EricHodgins/learningsandprojects/_posts/2015-07-07-JavaScript-Relative-Pitch-Quiz.markdown

 	}
 </style>

-Here's a quick little project of quiz make in JavaScript.
+Here's a quick little project of a music quiz made with JavaScript.
 Here's the quiz, give it a shot:

 <h3>Relative Pitch Quiz</h3>